Faraday22/Walgo/README.md

 Walgo or Wonderful Automated Linux Graphics Operations, is a wallpaper tool for Wayland; made in go!

-This is a Cli app but will Hopeful have a gui app soon.
+This is a Cli app but will Hopeful have a gui app in the future.

 # Notice